-Jellicoe Water Gardens restoration plans overview
+Jellicoe Water Gardens restoration

-The northern end
+The northern end - Friends' garden and building

-New improved play area
+Improved play area

 Between the flower garden and Water Gardens (South) car park there's a new play area to discover.
 This is an exciting facility, specially designed for the Gardens with play features based on Jellicoe’s serpent theme.
 Next to the play area, the lime avenue has been restored and linked to the terrace.
 Here, visitors will soon be able to enjoy a drink from a coffee kiosk, with tables and chairs overlooking the play area and flower displays.

 The flower garden opposite Bank Court is a space everyone can enjoy, with colourful planting inspired by Susan Jellicoe’s original scheme, new benches following the design chosen by Geoffrey Jellicoe, and a widened terrace with space for events and seating for school groups.